Table of Contents Show

 Windham and Litchfield Counties served in the colonial period, while Middlesex and Tolland Counties were formed after the United States gained freedom (both in 1785).
 Fairfield County was nicknamed for the salt marshes that backed the coast, whereas New Haven County was named after the New Haven Colony.

-All 8 counties are amazingly designed, and consists of numerous good place lets have a quick view.
+All eight counties are amazingly designed and consist of numerous good places.
+Let’s have a quick look.

 1. Fairfield County

-The Maritime Aquarium aims to encourage people of all ages to appreciate and defend the Long Island Sound ecosystem and the global environment by exploring related wildlife and conservation challenges.
+The Maritime Aquarium encourages people of all ages to appreciate and defend the Long Island Sound ecosystem and the global environment by exploring related wildlife and conservation challenges.

-Connecticut Beardsley Zoo At Fairfield county is the only zoo.
+Connecticut Beardsley Zoo At Fairfield County is the only zoo.
 Take a stroll on the wild side.
-In Connecticut, the Beardsley Zoo has been dedicated to conserving endangered animals for almost 90 years.
-Rare species such as an endangered Amur (Siberian) tiger, an Andean condor, ocelots, and more can be seen at the zoo.
+The Beardsley Zoo in Connecticut has been dedicated to conserving endangered animals for almost 90 years.
+Rare species can be seen at the zoo, such as an endangered Amur (Siberian) tiger, an Andean condor, ocelots, and more.

 The Bruce Museum of Greenwich, rated the most incredible historical county seats museum in Fairfield County by local media, presents a rotating array of exhibits and educational programs promoting art and science study and appreciation.